Water Level Indicator Project

 Components Required

-The following components are required to build a simple water level indicator circuit:
+The following components are needed to build a basic water level indicator circuit:

 • Resistors (220Ω or 330Ω)